Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-2/lesson-2.md

   );
   ```

-Starting with a title, you add a button that simply sets the `state` to ‘`true`’.
+Starting with a title, add a button that simply sets the `state` to ‘`true`’.
 As you discovered when you mapped out the `useEffect` calls, because React is watching this value as a dependency, it will automatically trigger a fetch of some new dog pictures.

 Under this, we display a message to the user based on the value of `loadPictures`: ‘…loading’ if set to ’`true`’; or the number dog pictures the user can be expected to see if ‘`false`’.

-Now the part you have been waiting for, the pictures themselves!
+Now the part you have been waiting for; the pictures themselves!

-Using the `.map()` function built into JavaScript arrays step through your array of dog pictures outputting an image tag.
+Using the `.map()` function built into JavaScript, arrays step through your array of dog pictures outputting an image tag.

 #### Note!

 You added an extra attribute you might not be familiar with right away.
 The `key=` attribute is another React-specific attribute needed when rendering lists of things.
-It helps React keep track of changes within the list, such as if any have been added, removed, etc. You should supply a unique identifier to each item in a list to give the elements a stable identity.
+It helps React keep track of changes within the list, such as if any have been added, removed, etc. Supply a unique identifier to each item in a list to give the elements a stable identity.

 The nice thing about the `.map()` function is if we have an empty array (like when we initialize it to `[]` at the beginning of the component), nothing is output to the user.

-The last thing to do is to fire up your app using `npm start` in the terminal, and enjoy some wholesome dog pictures: what the Internet was made for.
+The last thing to do is fire up your app using `npm start` in the terminal, and enjoy some wholesome dog pictures: what the Internet was made for.

 ### The Complete UseEffectExample.jsx Component